CauldronDevelopmentLLC/cbang/README.md

 You can find windows binaries of ChakraCore here: https://github.com/CauldronDevelopmentLLC/ChakraCore/releases/tag/v2.0.0.1

+### Building V8

+V8 is the Javascript engine used by the Chrome browser.
+It is fast and Open-Source.

 ### Building ChakraCore

 ChakraCore is the Javascript engine used by the Microsoft Edge browser.
 It is fast and Open-Source.
-It has a simpiler API than Google's v8 which is why we've switched to it.
 Unfortunately there currently aren't any readily available Debian packages for ChakraCore so you will have to build it from source.